kristjanv001/sokoban-js/readme.md

 # Sokoban JS

-A sokoban game written in vanilla JavaScript with the help of Vite and Tailwind.
+A sokoban game written in TypeScript with the help of Vite, Tailwind and AutoAnimate.

 ⚠️ Work in Progress ⚠️